mBlinkii/mMediaTag/README.md

 - Private modifications are allowed.
 - Redistribution of the addon is not allowed.
 - Redistribution of the textures is not allowed.
-- The addon name and folder name must not be changed.
+- The addon's name and folder names must not be changed.

 For the exact terms, see [LICENSE.md](LICENSE.md).